Ki language

 The Ki language, Tuki (Baki, Oki), is a Southern Bantoid language of Cameroon.
+It is spoken by 26,000 people in the Central Province of Cameroon, in the Lekie division and in the Mbam and Kim division, along the Sanaga river.

 The dialects are Kombe (Tukombe), Cenga (Tocenga), Tsinga (Tutsingo), Bundum, Njo (Tonjo), Ngoro (Tu Ngoro), Mbere (Tumvele) and possibly Leti/Mengisa and Mbwasa.

+Phonology

+Tuki distinguishes six phonetic vowels.
+It distinguishes between long and short vowels.